kgruiz/PyTokenCounter/README.md

 # Example usage for tokenizing a file for an LLM
 tokencount tokenize-file test_file.txt --model gpt-4

+# Example usage for tokenizing multiple files for an LLM
+tokencount tokenize-files test_file1.txt test_file2.txt --model gpt-4

 # Example usage for tokenizing a directory of files for an LLM
+tokencount tokenize-files test_dir --model gpt-4 --no-recursive

+# Example usage for tokenizing a directory of files for an LLM (alternative)
 tokencount tokenize-dir test_dir --model gpt-4 --no-recursive

 # Example usage for counting tokens in a string for an LLM